vortexint/Rippy/README.md

 This will get the title and contents of each article.

 To run the project, use the command `rippy start` in the directory containing the project file.

+If any mistakes were made in the project file, most will be reported when you run the project.

 ## Contributing